 “Opposite properties attract my curiosity”

-Damien is a Nordic fashion designer, lived in Antwerp since he graduated from his Master in Fashion at the Royal Academy as first Norwegian ever.
+Damien is a Nordic fashion designer, lived in Antwerp for years to graduate as a Master in Fashion at the Royal Academy, being the first Norwegian ever.
 Since his Master degree, he kept on growing with international awards, collaborations and exhibitions.
 Important turning point in his young career, was the nomination of Best Scandinavian Fashion Designer curated by ELLE magazine in 2014.

 After losing two dear family members, he needed a break.
 With a deep inner force, in March 2017, he presented his work for the first time in Paris.
-Besides his personal collection, he designed a unisex collection featuring Berto’s unique wool denim.
-This collaboration with Studio Corkinho was presented at the Amsterdam Denim Days in 2018.
+Studio Corkinho offered him room as an artist residence during 2 years.
+By doing this, Damien could work on his personal projects.
+One of them is a unisex collection featuring Berto’s unique wool denim.
+This collaboration with Studio Corkinho was presented at the Amsterdam Denim Days.